CircleOfFifths/CircleOfFifths.github.io/README.md

 # CircleOfFifths.github.io

-This is the repository for the personal website.
+This is the repository for the website.